Durham - Tim Wentz Blog

 About Tim Wentz

-Professor Tim Wentz will be serving as President-Elect of ASHRAE for the 2015-2016 academic year.
+Professor Tim Wentz served as President-Elect of ASHRAE during the 2015-2016 academic year.
 ASHRAE is a global Society of 53,000+ members dedicated to creating a more sustainable future by applying technology to the built environment.
-As a senior officer, Tim will be reaching out to members and industry worldwide and will be posting blogs on his observations and experiences.

 Milwaukee – Part 2